Daily Houserule tweets: June 2022

 Not much of a tip here!
 Besides this bigger point:

-When some little-used ability (like Veterinary) pops up, especially in slower, out-of-combat moments, that’s a good chance to work in other considerations, test other abilities, etc. to make things a little more interesting.
+When some little-used ability (like Veterinary) pops up, especially in slower, out-of-combat moments, that’s a good chance to work in related considerations and complications, test other abilities, and so on, to make things a little more interesting.

 136